julian-carpenter/airynet/README.md

 '--use_log_act',
     type=str2bool,
-    help='use the logarithmic activation functions in the first conv layer') '--add_noise',
+    help='use the logarithmic activation functions in the first conv layer') '--use_nchw',
-    type=int,
-    help='use the noise-added version from the input images (testing only)') '--use_ccf',
-    type=str2bool,
-    help='use the two-point cross-correlation of the input images') '--use_nchw',
     type=str2bool,
     help='switch gpu tensor from nhwc to nchw')